The Members Medi-Caps Limited

 B. Secretarial Audit Pursuant to the provisions of section 204 of the Companies Act2013 and the Companies (Appointment and Remuneration of Managerial Personnel) Rules 2014the Company has appointed M/s L.N.
 Joshi & Co.
 Company Secretaries to undertake theSecretarial Audit of the Company on 25" July 2020 due to resignation of the previoussecretarial auditors of the company (M/s Ishan Jain & Co.).
 The Secretarial Auditorsin their report for the year 2019-20 has confirmed the compliances by the Company ascovered in their report.
 The Report of the Secretarial Auditor for the year 2019-20 isannexed herewith as Anmexure C. There is no qualification reservation oradverse remark or disclaimer in Secretarial Audit report except the following:-

 |Secretarial Auditor Observations ||Management comments |

 There were no instances for other than reportable fraud to the Central Governmentcovered under section 134(3)(ca) of the Companies Act 2013.
-Further that the auditorshave not found any fraud as required to be reported by them under section 143(12) to theCentral Government during the year 2018-19.
+Further the auditors havenot found any fraud as required to be reported by them under section 143(12) to theCentral Government during the year 2019-20.